preyansh/REFLEX-app/README.md

 # preyansh-REFLEX
-Video Demonstration available in repro under "preyansh-VideoDemo.mp4" Please View Storyboard.svg in Inkscape as it can onl be used there
+Video Demonstration available in repro under "preyansh-VideoDemo.mp4" Please View Storyboard.svg in Inkscape as it can only be used there

 Attribution: